raneymjohnGit/Austin_TX_House_Listings/README.md

 ## Feature Selection

-- We explored correlations using a heat map and scatterplots to find variables that were strongly correlated with house price.
+- We explored correlations using a heat map and scatterplots to find variables that were strongly correlated with house pric e.

 ![Correlation Heatmap](Images/heat_map.png)
 ![Exploring Correlations](Images/exploring_correlations.png)